 The debt snowball system is only one method for getting out of debt but I believe it’s the best option for most people because you are focusing your budget and your financial energy on paying off one particular debt (the smallest debt).

 Doing this allows you to pay off this debt much faster than if you were spreading your energy and extra funds around to each debt evenly.

 Here’s a step-by-step…

-1) Take all your debts (except for your mortgage) and list them largest to smallest, with #1 being the smallest.
+1) Take all your debts (except for your mortgage) and list them from largest to smallest, with #1 being the smallest.

 2) Pay minimum payments on debt #2 and up.